 - Third, photos or videos that can prove that you are not to blame, like the video on your dashcam or rear-view cam.

-- Fourth, photos or videos of the cars, license plates, the accident scene, and all the contributing factors such as road signage, intersections, and condition of the road. ( if it is slippery, wet, rough, or with snow )
+- Fourth, photos or videos of the cars, license plates, the accident scene, and all the contributing factors such as road signage, intersections, and road condition. ( if it is slippery, wet, rough, or with snow )

-- Fifth, contract number of the witness/witnesses that can prove the claim.
+- Fifth, the contract number of the witness/witnesses that can prove the claim.